skip to content

 00:16:40 - Greg Schier

-Yeah, right.
-Right now because like, Railway's still super early.
-We're still working on all this stuff.
+Yeah, right now, because Railway's still super early, we're still working on all this stuff.
 So right now everything is in US West.

 00:16:49 - Anthony Campolo